Usage-Based Insurance [How to Save with UBI]

 Generally speaking, the threshold to be considered a low-mileage driver is someone who drives less than 8,000 miles a year.

-Most insurers assure customers that they are not selling or disclosing any identifiable information to third parties.
+According to the National Association of Insurance Commissioners, most insurers assure customers that they are not selling or disclosing any identifiable information to third parties.
 In fact, most will also go on to say that your data is collected securely, is used in conjunction with your own policy.

 But here’s what you need to know — even if it’s not identifiable, some companies may end up using your data for research.
 Your data could be requested by police or claims adjusters in the instance of an accident or another legal issue.